 History of the Maine Coon

 Contrary to popular folklore, the Maine coon cat is not the result of a cat breeding with a raccoon.
-They resemble Norwegian forest cats and it is not hard to imagine some brought over by Vikings.
+It resembles Norwegian forest cats and it is not hard to imagine some brought over by Vikings.
 More likely is the story of a cross between an American domestic cat and a long-haired cat (possibly an Angora), brought by ship from Europe with settlers or traders.

 With lynx-like ear tufts and foot tufts, these strikingly beautiful but robust cats are a perfect fit for Maine's extreme climatic conditions.
 Maine coon cats served as barn cats and mousers throughout New England.

 The first show featuring Maine coon cats was held in the late 1860s in Maine.
 In 1895, a Maine coon cat won Best in Show at the first North American cat show, which was held in New York City.
 The brown tabby named Cosey was owned by Mrs. Fred Brown.
 However, the breed almost disappeared as other longhaired breeds such as the Persian took over the show ring.
 It was revived by the Central Maine Cat Club and, after repeated denials, was accepted by the Cat Fanciers' Association (CFA) in 1976.
 The Maine coon cat was declared the official state cat of Maine in 1985.

 The typical Maine coon cat is often a brown tabby, but the breed comes in a rainbow of colors.
 The CFA standard allows most colors and patterns, including tortoise and particolors, with the exception of pointed patterns (like the Siamese or Himalayan) or the colors chocolate or lavender.

 Maine Coon Care